Business Torts & Litigation

 Business torts refer to wrongful acts against business entities.
 While the situation is often intentional, some issues can arise out of simple negligence or recklessness.
 Either way, these disputes can result in financial loss.
-At Huber Thomas & Marcelle, our attorneys have the experience necessary to assist in these sensitive matters.
+At Huber Thomas Law, our attorneys have the experience necessary to assist in these sensitive matters.
 Here's what you should know.

 What Are Business Torts Cases?